Limnophila aquatica

 Limnophila aquatica, known commonly as the giant ambulia, is a plant belonging to the family Plantaginaceae.
 Limnophila aquatica grows naturally in Asia, Sri Lanka and India and is characterised by its fine leaves and bushy, pine-like appearance.
-It grows best in medium or very high lighting, preferably in acidic soil.
-It can grow to a height of 25-50 centimetres, and its width can vary from 9-15 centimetres.
+In the aquarium it grows best in medium or very high lighting, preferably in acidic conditions.
+It can grow to a height of 9-20 inches, and its width can vary from 3-6 inches.